Sláine (character)

 Sláine (/ˈslɔːnjə/ SLAW-nyə, /ga/) is the hero of a barbarian fantasy comic adventure series based on Celtic myths and stories, first published in 1983 in British magazine 2000 AD, written by Pat Mills and initially drawn by his then wife, Angela Kincaid.
 Most of the early stories were drawn by Massimo Belardinelli and Mike McMahon.
 Other notable artists to have worked on the character include Glenn Fabry, Simon Bisley, Clint Langley and Simon Davis.

 Sláine's favourite weapon is an axe called "Brainbiter".
-He has the power of the "warp spasm", based on the ríastrad or body-distorting battle frenzy of the Irish hero Cú Chulainn, in which earth power "warps" through his body, turning him into a terrifying, monstrously powerful figure.
-He is a devotee of the earth goddess Danu.
+He has the power of the "warp spasm," a body-distorting battle frenzy of the Irish hero Cú Chulainn and the Welsh hero Arthur in which earth power "warps" through his body, turning him into a terrifying, monstrously powerful figure.
+He is a devotee of the earth goddess Danu, and has a child Kai with his childhood love Niamh.
+While his name is Irish in origin, the strong presence of Welsh mythological influences mean that Sláine "is really a general Celtic hero - as much British as Irish."

 Plot

 Sláine is a wanderer who is banished from his tribe, the Sessair.
 He explores the Land of the Young (Irish: Tír na nÓg) with an unscrupulous dwarf called Ukko, fighting monsters and mercenaries.
 In one early adventure he rescues a maiden, Medb, from being sacrificed in a wicker man, only to earn her enmity – she was a devotee of Crom Cruach, the god to whom she was to be sacrificed, and was looking forward to the experience.
 Her master and mentor, the ancient, rotting and insane Lord Weird Slough Feg, leader of the evil Drunes, becomes the series' main villain.

 Sláine encounters sky chariots (flying longships), dragons and prehistoric alien gods.

 Sláine returns to his tribe and becomes king, leading them against the Fomorians, a race of sea demons who were oppressing them.
 In The Horned God, Sláine unites the tribes of the earth goddess against Slough Feg and his allies, while his personal devotion to the goddess leads to him becoming a new incarnation of the Horned God Carnun (based on the Gaulish deity Cernunnos).
 By the end of the story the Land of the Young is no more, and Sláine is the first High King of Ireland.